 Losing yourself in other people's stories

-If it’s one thing I’m grateful for in life, it’s the written word.
-Reading has been a form of escapism, see I were a wee nipper.
+If it's one thing I'm grateful for in life, it's the written word.
+Reading has been a form of escapism since I was a wee nipper.

 When I was feeling a little disillusioned with my overseas stories, I picked up a book and immersed myself in someone else's.

-I ended up reading a stack of books while I was living abroad (and buying a heap too, which were fun to ship home).
+I ended up reading a stack of books while I was living abroad (and buying a heap too, which was fun to ship home).